flutter/website/src/docs/cookbook/effects/expandable-fab.md

 Run the app:

-* Click the FAB button in the lower-right corner, represented with an Edit icon.
+* Click the FAB in the lower-right corner, represented with an Edit icon.
   It fans out to 3 buttons and is itself replaced by a close button, represented by an **X**.
-* Click the close button to see the expanded buttons fly back to the original button and the **X** is replaced by the Edit icon.
+* Click the close button to see the expanded buttons fly back to the original FAB and the **X** is replaced by the Edit icon.
-* Expand the Edit button again, and click on any of the 3 satellite buttons to see a dialog representing that button's action.
+* Expand the FAB again, and click on any of the 3 satellite buttons to see a dialog representing that button's action.